awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_USER.md

 ## Usage Notes<a name="r_DROP_USER-notes"></a>

-You can't drop a user if the user owns any database object, such as a schema, database, table, or view, or if the user has any privileges on a table, database, or group\.
-If you attempt to drop such a user, you will receive one of the following errors\.
+You can't drop a user if the user owns any database object, such as a schema, database, table, or view, or if the user has any privileges on a database, table, column, or group\.
+If you attempt to drop such a user, you receive one of the following errors\.

 ```
 ERROR: user "username" can't be dropped because the user owns some object [SQL State=55006]